eduardszoecs/sefs9_Rworkshop/README.md

 ### Downloading code and data

-1. [Klick here](https://github.com/EDiLD/sefs9_Rworkshop/archive/master.zip) to download all the material.
+1. [Click here](https://github.com/EDiLD/sefs9_Rworkshop/archive/master.zip) to download all the material.
 2. Unzip the file - The unzipped folder contains all files and folders of this online repository.